michalwodniczak/todo-list-react/README.md

 # Task list
-This project was created for the you-code course.
+This project was created for the [Youcode Curse](https://youcode.pl).
 This is a task list made in React.